Our Lady of the Assassins (novel): Urban violence

 Urban violence, common to many other Latin American cities with the same social roots and political conflicts, is the central theme of the novel.
 In Colombia, violence has been historically associated with the countryside, but during the second part of the 20th century it came to the cities due to the growth of drug cartels, which imposed their rules of violence and corruption.
 Medellín, the old industrialist center, became the main headquarter of the powerful mafia cartel of Pablo Escobar.
 He changed the textile city into one of the most violent of Latin America for that time.
 Pablo Escobar was shot down in 1993.

-In the period 1992 - 2002 the city registered 42,393 murders.
+According to La Jornada Jalisco, Medellín was the "most violent city in Latin America" in the 1990s.
+According to El Colombiano, between 1992 - 2002, there were 42,393 violent deaths recorded in Medellín.

 Hired killers

 The Colombian mafias and especially the Medellín Cartel imposed a modality of crime with the hired killers (sicarios in Spanish) to murder political opponents or any authority that could put in danger their dirty business.
 What became astonishing was that the mafias were contracting teenagers from the slums of the big cities.
 Boys from marginalized barrios (and many cases also girls), became killing machines ready to murder for the service of the mafias.

-Pablo Escobar, in the middle of his war against the Colombian authorities in the 1990s, offered three to five million pesos (about US$5,280 y 8,800 of 1990 currency) to anybody who would kill an official of the Police.
-About 300 policemen were killed in Medellín by sicarios willing to get paid by the mafias.
+Pablo Escobar offered three to five million pesos to anyone who killed a police officer.